Skip to content

 }

-The data.object then contains the attendeeId corresponding to the attendee who cancelled the booking.
+The data.object then contains the attendeeId of the attendee who canceled the booking.

 json5